learn-co-curriculum/nested-hash-iteration-code-along/README.md

 Iterate over the `contacts` hash and when you reach the key `:favorite_ice_cream_flavors`, remove `"strawberry"` from the array of Freddy's favorite ice cream flavors.

-There are at least two ways you can accomplish this, and for this codealong, we'll work with the second way.
+There are at least two ways you can accomplish this, and for this codealong, we'll work with the first way.
   1. You can iterate through the hash and, when you reach the appropriate level, check to see if the key `==` ("is equal to") `:favorite_ice_cream_flavors`.
 If it does, check to see if that array contains `"strawberry"`.
 If it does, then delete it from the array.
   2. You can directly iterate over the hash that is the value of the `"Freddy Mercury"` key by calling an enumerator method in `contacts["Freddy Mercury"]`.